splunk-soar-connectors/splunk/release_notes/unreleased.md

 **Unreleased**
-* Added sleeptime between REST calls to improve the performance [PAPP-23575]
+* Added a sleep time between REST calls to improve the performance [PAPP-23575]